-A. The following conditions must be met:

-- 1) That such suspension will be levied only under circumstances where there is a justifiable need for it; - 2) That it will be imposed for a period not to exceed a reasonable time necessary to determine whether the employee should be returned to active service or that the employee's pay may be lawfully terminated;
+- A. The following conditions must be met: - 1) That such suspension will be levied only under circumstances where there is a justifiable need for it;

-- 3) The policy is uniformly applied; - 4) An employee so suspended shall remain available to immediate recall to active service; - 5) There is proper administrative approval and documentation of action taken. - B. In the event it is necessary to suspend an employee with pay, the following procedures shall be observed: - The Appointing Authority shall, if possible, immediately provide verbal notification to the employee followed by written notification within three (3) working days informing him/her of the suspension and the nature of the allegations being investigated. - 2) Consistent with existing personnel procedures, the appointing authority shall immediately begin an investigation into the allegations against the employee.
-This investigation shall be carried out expeditiously, and in no instance shall it be delayed beyond what is considered reasonable and necessary to conduct a complete investigation. - 3) Upon reaching a determination as to the culpability of the employee, the appointing authority shall take action, as follows: - a) In the event the allegations against the employee are valid, the appointing authority shall invoke disciplinary action deemed appropriate.
+- 2) That it will be imposed for a period not to exceed a reasonable time necessary to determine whether the employee should be returned to active service or that the employee's pay may be lawfully terminated; - 3) The policy is uniformly applied; - 4) An employee so suspended shall remain available to immediate recall to active service; - 5) There is proper administrative approval and documentation of action taken. - B. In the event it is necessary to suspend an employee with pay, the following procedures shall be observed: - 1) Human Resource shall, if possible, immediately provide verbal notification to the employee followed by written notification within three (3) working days informing him/her of the suspension and the nature of the allegations being investigated. - 2) Consistent with existing personnel procedures, Human Resource shall immediately begin an investigation into the allegations against the employee.
+This investigation shall be carried out expeditiously, and in no instance shall it be delayed beyond what is considered reasonable and necessary to conduct a complete investigation. - 3) Upon reaching a determination as to the culpability of the employee, Human Resource shall take action, as follows: - a) In the event the allegations against the employee are valid, Human Resource shall invoke disciplinary action deemed appropriate.
 These actions shall not include payment of wages in the event the suspension is extended beyond the investigative period; or - b) In the event the allegations against the employee are proven to be false, the employee shall immediately be reinstated to his/her position. - 4) During the time an employee is on suspension with pay he/she is considered to be performing services for the county.
-Therefore, the employee must remain available to return to work within 24 hours of receiving written or verbal confirmation of his/her reinstatement from the appointing authority.
+Therefore, the employee must remain available to return to work within 24 hours of receiving written or verbal confirmation of his/her reinstatement from Human Resource.
 In the event the employee is notified of this reinstatement verbally, the county shall provide written verification within one (1) working day. - 5) Nothing in this policy or procedure should be construed as limiting the authority of the local government to suspend an employee without pay in those instances where such action is deemed appropriate.

-Section 23 Suspension Without Pay:
+Section 21 Suspension Without Pay:

-The Ohio County Judge Executive, The Ohio County Sheriff, The Ohio County Jailer, The Ohio County Clerk, and The Ohio County Attorney (hereinafter called appointing authority) shall be responsible for the employees that work in their respective department and that they supervise.
+The Ohio County Judge Executive, The Ohio County Sheriff, and The Ohio County Jailer, shall be responsible for the employees that work in their respective department and that they supervise.